 Some grow shop owners say that Hawthorne’s near-monopoly control of the hydroponics industry is putting independent, local stores out of business, and limiting the brand diversity for growing marijuana supplies.

 The former military pilot wants his companies to make all the products growers need, and also control distribution and retail of cultivation equipment and supplies.
-He views his takeover goal as similar to conquering and annexing territory in a war.
+He has publicly stated that his hydroponics industry takeover goals are similar to conquering and annexing territory in a war.